Here's How Your Trade Eastman Kodak Company (KODK) Aggressively Right Now

 Sponsored

-The average price from analysts is $1.00.
 KODK currently public float of 56.54M and currently shorts hold a 11.43% ratio of that float.
-Today, the average trading volume of KODK was 1.27M shares.
+Today, the average trading volume of KODK was 1.54M shares.

 KODK’s Market Performance

-KODK stocks went down by -1.49% for the week, with a monthly drop of -3.33% and a quarterly performance of -9.73%, while its annual performance rate touched -42.29%.
-The volatility ratio for the week stands at 6.74% while the volatility levels for the past 30 days are set at 4.99% for Eastman Kodak Company.
-The simple moving average for the period of the last 20 days is 0.61% for KODK stocks with a simple moving average of -27.59% for the last 200 days.
+KODK stocks went up by 42.62% for the week, with a monthly jump of 28.82% and a quarterly performance of 20.52%, while its annual performance rate touched -25.96%.
+The volatility ratio for the week stands at 15.13% while the volatility levels for the past 30 days are set at 7.17% for Eastman Kodak Company.
+The simple moving average for the period of the last 20 days is 26.07% for KODK stocks with a simple moving average of -5.94% for the last 200 days.

-During the last 5 trading sessions, KODK fell by -1.49%, which changed the moving average for the period of 200-days by -46.42% in comparison to the 20-day moving average, which settled at $4.60.
-In addition, Eastman Kodak Company saw -0.85% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, KODK rose by +42.62%, which changed the moving average for the period of 200-days by -30.91% in comparison to the 20-day moving average, which settled at $4.83.
+In addition, Eastman Kodak Company saw 27.99% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for KODK